Key Stage 3 Assessment & Reporting

-The progress of students will not be measured against a ‘target’ percentage score, set in September.
-Instead, student progress will be measured by comparing each student’s individual percentage score to the average score of a group of students.
+The progress of students is not measured against a ‘target’ percentage score, set in September.
+Instead, student progress is measured by comparing each student’s individual percentage score to the average score of a group of students.
 These groups (of approximately twenty-five students) will be different to the classes that students are taught in.
 Instead, they are based on the students Year 6 SATS results (so students with similar results/starting points are grouped together).

-If the student’s current percentage score is neither significantly above nor below their group’s average score, their score will be reported as having ‘Met (the) expected’, as they will be working approximately at the average level of their peers.
+If the student’s current percentage score is neither significantly above nor below their group’s average score, their score is reported as having ‘Met (the) expected’, as they are working approximately at the average level of their peers.

-If the student’s current percentage score is significantly above their group’s average score, the student’s progress will be reported as being ‘Above expected’ (or ‘Well above expected’ if the difference is great enough).
+If the student’s current percentage score is significantly above their group’s average score, the student’s progress is reported as being ‘Above expected’ (or ‘Well above expected’ if the difference is great enough).
 This means that the student is working significantly above the average level of their peers.

-Conversely, if the student’s current percentage score is significantly below their group’s average score, the student’s progress will be reported as being ‘Below expected, (or ‘Well below expected’ if the difference is great enough).
+Conversely, if the student’s current percentage score is significantly below their group’s average score, the student’s progress is reported as being ‘Below expected, (or ‘Well below expected’ if the difference is great enough).
 This means that the student is working significantly below the average level of their peers.

-The significance of the difference between a student’s percentage score and the expected / average score for their group, will be determined using standard deviation.
+The significance of the difference between a student’s percentage score and the expected / average score for their group, is determined using standard deviation.

 If a student’s percentage score is significantly below the average for their group, their class teachers will intervene with them, to help them close the gap with their peers.
 Evidence of these interventions can be found in student’s exercise books (usually as personal learning checklists, or pink PLCs).

 The example of a student’s progress report (below) shows both the expected (group average) percentage scores, the student’s own current percentage scores, as well as the ‘Expected Score Check’ column.